hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/343__Praveen_R._Bhat.md

 > this establish DSV or 'unreality of the world like illusion'.
 I think
 > Gaudapada mentions this in GK too.
 >
-​If there is only one of the two to be chosen between vyA​vahArika and prAtibhAsika, what makes you think that there are levels of realities between the two?
+If there is only one of the two to be chosen between vyAvahArika and prAtibhAsika, what makes you think that there are levels of realities between the two?
 If you choose only vyAvahArika, how do you explain dream then, another vyAvahAra?
 There is a reason no one in any AV tradition has